Arturo Vidal

-Arturo Erasmo Vidal Pardo (/es/; (Note: In isolation, Vidal is pronounced /es/.) born 22 May 1987) is a Chilean professional footballer who plays as a midfielder for Chilean Primera División club Colo-Colo and captains the Chile national team.
+Arturo Erasmo Vidal Pardo (/es/; (Note: In isolation, Vidal is pronounced /es/.) born 22 May 1987) is a Chilean professional footballer who plays as a defensive midfielder or centre-back for Liga de Primera club Colo-Colo and the Chile national team.
 His displays during his time at Juventus led him to be nicknamed Il Guerriero ("The Warrior"), Rey Arturo ("King Arthur") and La Piranha by the Italian press due to his hard-tackling and aggressive, tenacious style of play.
 He is regarded as one of the greatest Chilean players of all time.

 Vidal started his career with Colo-Colo, where he won three Chilean Primera División titles.
 He relocated to Europe, where he joined Bundesliga club Bayer Leverkusen and played there for four seasons.
-He then moved to Juventus in 2011, where he became widely recognized as one of the best midfielders in world football.
+He then moved to Juventus in 2011, where he became widely recognised as one of the best midfielders in world football.
 At Juventus, he won the Scudetti in all four of his seasons and also was integral for them in reaching the final of the UEFA Champions League in 2015.
-Vidal was named to the ten-man shortlist for the 2015 UEFA Best Player in Europe Award following his performances.
+Vidal was part of a ten-man shortlist for the 2015 UEFA Best Player in Europe Award following his performances.

 On 28 July 2015, Vidal returned to the Bundesliga, joining Bayern Munich and won three consecutive Bundesliga titles.
 After three years at Munich, he signed for La Liga giants Barcelona, where he won his eighth straight league title.
 In 2020 he returned to the Serie A to sign for Inter Milan, where he won yet another Serie A title and Coppa Italia.
 Following stints at Flamengo and Athletico Paranaense, Vidal returned to his boyhood club Colo-Colo in 2024.

 Vidal has earned over 140 caps for the Chile national team since his debut in 2007, playing in the 2011, 2015, 2016, 2019 and 2021 Copa América tournaments, and helping his nation to victory in the 2015 and 2016 editions.
 He also participated at the FIFA World Cup in 2010 and 2014, and the FIFA Confederations Cup in 2017.